 - Assistance for Passengers with Disabilities

 - Duty Free

 - A VIP Lounge

-There is a lost property office that is located on the group floor of terminal NAT in the arrivals hall.
-If you have lost some of your baggage you will have to fill out a form and give them your address in the Spain so your luggage can be delivery to you when it is found.
-The forms are available in English, and staff are at hand to help you if needed.
+A lost property office is located on the ground floor of terminal NAT, within the arrivals hall.
+If you have lost some of your luggage, you will need to fill out a form and provide your address.
+These forms are available in English, and staff are on hand to help you if needed.